cryphon/CosmosEngine/README.md

 **cosmosEngine** is a lightweight 3D rendering engine built from scratch using OpenGL — designed as a modular, simulation-ready sandbox for learning real-time graphics, shader programming, and procedural geometry.

-Named this way because I like space 🚀
+Named this way because I/we like space 🚀

 ---